Millions of fans bet on football every year. What’s more, NFL betting is becoming extremely popular in all parts of the world.

 There are literally hundreds of websites that accept wagers on NFL and NCAA football games.
 Our method of picking football sportsbooks is explained below, First, let’s start with a list of our top picks:

-How We Choose Which Football Betting Sites are Listed
+How We Rank Football Betting Sites and Apps

 There are so many football betting sites competing your business, it can be confusing selecting the right one.
 It is always nice to have options, but choosing where to bet on football online is important.